-Find peace with food and your body with these tips:
+There are 10 pillars to Intuitive Eating, but you can start to find peace with food and your body with these 3 tips:

 - Step one is always rejecting the mentality.
 There will be a grieving process here – but 95% of people who go on a diet regain the weight and then some.
 We have shown this again and again.
 We don’t have evidence of any diet showing long-lasting weight loss (more than 5 years), whether it be the keto diet, Atkins, Weight Watchers, or Beach Body.
 The only thing you’ll lose following these diets is money.
 This also applies to any plan solely focused on reducing calories, such as tracking calories, eating only at certain times, and giving yourself a penalty for eating a “bad food”.
 Once you recognize the damage that dieting causes, focus on how good you feel rather than the number on the scale all while being compassionate towards yourself!
 Instead, choose another way to measure progress.